Conjugate Generalized Bayesian Inference for Discrete Doubly Intractable Problems: Additional Details on the Numerical Experiments

 \subsubsection{Additional Details for the Autoregressive Count Time Series Model for Crime Data in \Cref{sec:autoregressive-model-crime-data}}

 In the \textbf{Count Time Series Model for Crime Data} experiment, we take a dataset studied in \citet{chen2017bayesian}.
-It can be obtained from \url{https://bocsar.nsw.gov.au/statistics-dashboards/open-datasets/criminal-offences-data.html} by selecting the ``Recorded Criminal Incidents by month -- by LGA" file.
-We select the "Sexual offences" category and sum the counts across the subcategories.
-Counts are monthly, from 1995 to 2025, with 366 observations in $[0, 32]$.
-For both inference methods, we fix the prior on $\btheta \sim \mathcal{N}(\mathbf{1}, 5 \, I_3)$ and $\varphi \sim \mathcal N(0,\,0.01^2)$, and convergence of the sampling chains is assessed using the Gelman--Rubin convergence diagnostic.
+It can be obtained from \url{https://bocsar.nsw.gov.au/statistics-dashboards/open-datasets/criminal-offences-data.html} by selecting the ``Recorded Criminal Incidents by month - by LGA" file.
+We select the "Sexual offenses" category and sum the counts across the subcategories.
+Counts are monthly, from January 1995 to June 2025, with 366 observations in $[0, 32]$.
+Note that this dataset is actively updated---later downloads may therefore contain additional months.
+For both inference methods, we fix the prior on $\btheta \sim \mathcal{N}(\mathbf{1}, 5 \, I_3)$ and $\varphi \sim \mathcal N(0,\,0.01^2)$, and convergence of the sampling chains is assessed using the Gelman-Rubin convergence diagnostic.
 LRM uses $\alpha=1.0$ and $M(x) = \{x-1, x+1\}$.
-For LRM posterior inference on $(\btheta, \varphi)$ we use a Metropolis--Hastings within Gibbs scheme.
-At each iteration we first sample $\btheta \mid \varphi$ from the Gaussian posterior given by the conjugate LRM posterior, reusing a single coverage-based calibration and empirical PMF that are computed once at the start.
+For LRM posterior inference on $(\btheta, \varphi)$ we use a Metropolis-Hastings within Gibbs scheme.
+At each iteration, we first sample $\btheta \mid \varphi$ from the Gaussian posterior given by the conjugate LRM posterior, reusing a single coverage-based calibration and conditional empirical PMF that are computed once at the start.
 We then update $\varphi \mid \btheta$ with a random-walk Metropolis kernel with proposal $\varphi' \sim \mathcal N(\varphi,\,0.01^2)$.
-For each outer iteration we perform 10 Metropolis updates for $\varphi$, and we run four independent chains of length 5000, discarding the first 3000 iterations as burn-in.
-For the approximate MCMC method, we draw joint posterior samples of $(\btheta,\varphi)$ with a random-walk Metropolis--Hastings sampler.
+For each outer iteration, we perform 10 Metropolis updates for $\varphi$, and we run four independent chains of length 5000, discarding the first 3000 iterations as burn-in.
+For the approximate MCMC method, we draw joint posterior samples of $(\btheta,\varphi)$ with a random-walk Metropolis-Hastings sampler.
 We use a Gaussian proposal to perturb $(\theta_0,\theta_1,\theta_2,\varphi)$.
 We run four independent chains of length 100000 with different seeds, discarding the first 50000 iterations of each chain as burn-in and using the remaining draws for inference.
 For the partial model, we fix $\varphi=0.0$, such that the LRM-Bayes posterior on $\btheta$ is conjugate.
 Approximate MCMC is performed similarly as for the full model but without the $\varphi$ proposal; furthermore, the number of MCMC steps reduces to 12000 and burn-in to 5000.